batschew/shipping-cost-estimator/README.md

 ShippingCostServiceStub: Stub for IShippingCostService, which includes built-in data to ensure that the interface works properly.
 ShippingCostServiceImpl: Implementation for IShippingCostService, allowing for interaction with the database.
 IShippingCostDAO: Interface for interacting with the database interaction classes.
+ShippingCostDAO: Implementation for IShippingCostDAO.
-ShippingCostDAO: Low-level database interaction class.
+ShippingCostNetworkDAO: Low-level database interaction class.
 ## JSON Schema
 >{
 >  "type" : "object",